k-basinski/ned_psych/README.md

 ## Class hours

-Class is on Thursdays from 12:00pm to 3:00pm, online
+Class is on Thursdays from 12:15pm to 3:15pm, INM, room no. 19 or 41 (check the schedule!)

-All info, zoom links and resources - see Moodle

 ## Credit